ParryChen/Extraneous-SQL-Assessments/README.md

 ### Summary
 ---

 In this repo, you will find a variety of completed SQL assessments.
 You can find a written assessment below.
+I have also gotten 100% on a number of SQL assessments via HackerRank and Codility.

 ### Assessment
 ---